bitovi/academy/src/angular/9-form-value-changes/form-value-changes.md

 Method 2 - `getCities`, takes a string param called `state` and makes a request to `'/cities?state="{state abbreviation here}"'`

+## P2: Setup

+✏️ Update **src/app/restaurant/restaurant.service.ts**

+@diff ../6-restaurant-service/restaurant.service.ts ./restaurant.service-citystate.problem.ts only

-## P2: How to Verify Your Solution is Correct
+## P2: How to verify your solution is correct

 ✏️ Update the spec file **src/app/restaurant/restaurant.service.spec.ts** to be:

 @diff ../6-restaurant-service/restaurant.service-with-interface.spec.ts ./restaurant.service-citystate.spec.ts only

+## P2: Solution

 > If you’ve implemented the solution correctly, when you run `npm run test` all tests will pass!

-## P2: Solution

 <details>
 <summary>Click to see the solution</summary>
 ✏️ Update **src/app/restaurant/restaurant.service.ts**

-@diff ../6-restaurant-service/restaurant.service.ts ./restaurant.service-citystate.ts
+@diff ./restaurant.service-citystate.problem.ts ./restaurant.service-citystate.ts only

 </details>

-## Problem 3: Use Generics to Modify ResponseData interface to Work with States and Cities Data
+## Problem 3: Use generics to modify ResponseData interface to work with states and cities data

 We would like to use the `ResponseData` interface we wrote to describe the response for the state and city requests, but it only works with an array of type `Restaurant`.

-## P3: What You Need to Know
+## P3: What you need to know

 ## How to write a generic